amiralariska/amiral-ariska-vscode-theme/amiral-ariska-theme-release-date.md

 | 14  |   Amiral Ariska Light Classic Theme    | Released |
 | 15  |     Amiral Ariska Dark Retro Theme     | Upcoming |
 | 16  |    Amiral Ariska Light Retro Theme     | Upcoming |
 > Note: This is the status for all Amiral Ariska VSCODE Themes.
-You can see the status for each theme in the table above.
+You can see the status for each vscode theme in the table above.